 Matt Powell, a Florida Board Certified Trial Lawyer, has created this great video on How to Give a Deposition.
 The first 10 or so minutes are relevant to Examination for Discovery in Ontario.

 I also encourage my clients to check out my article on How to Help Your Lawyer Win Your Personal Injury Case.
+For bonus points, consider reviewing the Statement of Claim, Defence and Reply, if any.

 For my personal injury clients, if you haven’t provided me with a list of things you can no longer do or now have difficulty doing, along with a list of treating medical providers and receipts, promptly do so.